 The story raises concerns about how AI systems exploit emotions, especially in the elderly or vulnerable.
-Internal documents show that Meta’s chatbot was allowed to act out emotional roles and even spread false information, exposing a major gap in the control and accountability of technology platforms.
+Internal documents show that Meta’s chatbot was allowed to play emotional roles and even spread false information.
+This shows a huge gap in the control and responsibility of technology platforms.

 One day in March, Bue packed his bags and left New Jersey for New York to “visit a friend.”
 His wife, Linda, was immediately alarmed.
 Her husband had not lived in the city for decades, was in poor health after a stroke, had memory problems, and had gotten lost in the neighborhood.

 When asked who Bue was meeting, he dodged the question.
 Linda suspected her husband was being tricked and tried to keep him at home.
 His daughter, Julie, also called to persuade him, but to no avail.
-Linda spent the rest of the day trying to distract him with errands, even hiding his phone.
+All day long, Linda tried to involve him in errands to distract him, even hiding his phone.

 ![]() |